wildfly/quickstart/helloworld-jms/README.md

     Mar 14, 2012 1:38:58 PM org.jboss.as.quickstarts.jms.HelloWorldJMSClient main
     INFO: Received message with content Hello, World!

-5. The example provides for a certain amount of customization for the `mvn:exec` plugin using the system properties described in the next section.

 Optional Properties
 -------------------

+The example provides for a certain amount of customization for the `mvn:exec` plugin using the system properties.

 * `username`